Militias Test The Civility Of An Arizona Border Town

 There's a mercantile, some adobe buildings that date to the late 1800s, and a humanitarian group's office, with tables full of posters and bumper stickers that say "no human being is illegal."

-Look for civility in Arivaca and you'll find it in the town's shared institutions: a community garden, artist co-op, and community center.
+Look for civility in Arivaca and you'll find it in the town's shared institutions: a community garden, artist co-op and community center.
 Even the Internet is run as a co-op.

 Look for a sign of the tensions, and you'll find it on the front door of the one bar and restaurant in town, La Gitana Cantina.
 The owners have grown so fed up with the militias that they've posted a sign saying "UNWANTED: Members of any vigilante border militia group, including, but not limited to AZ Border Recon.
 Do Not Enter our establishment."

 "We've had confrontations with them about bringing their guns in here, or harassing people that work here," says co-owner Maggie Milinovitch.
 "And so, we just put the sign up.
 You cannot come in.
-It's the only way I have of putting my two cents in, saying that I don't think traveling across the country with your little guns and your Rambo attitude, and going out and hunting human beings, is acceptable behavior.
+It's the only way I have of putting my 2 cents in, saying that I don't think traveling across the country with your little guns and your Rambo attitude, and going out and hunting human beings, is acceptable behavior.
 It's not."

 One of those not welcome at La Gitana is Tim Foley, the founder of a group called Arizona Border Recon.

-Foley lives in Arivaca: he moved here two years ago.
+Foley lives in Arivaca.
+He moved here two years ago.
 He is lean and sun-weathered, with piercing, pale blue eyes.

 Foley prefers to call Arizona Border Recon an "intelligence gathering company," rather than a militia.
 Either way, he organizes armed patrols to the borderlands.